zyueinfosec/BLESS/readme.md

 Enjoy!

-More details please refer to our paper.
-(To be appeared soon)
+For more details please refer to our INFOCOM 2020 paper.
+(BLESS: A BLE Application Security Scanning Framework: https://ieeexplore.ieee.org/document/9155473)